-Ok, THE most important thing about being a parent of an infant is getting that kid to SLEEP.
+THE most important thing about being a parent of an infant is getting that kid to SLEEP.
 Kids grow when they sleep, and growth obviates lots of obstacles... and invokes others.
-Indeed, things like feeding and safety and avoiding zombies are also important, but we want you SANE, and to be a SANE parent, you need sleep.
-And you're not gonna get sleep if your child won't sleep.
+Indeed, things like feeding and safety and avoiding zombies are also important, but we want you SANE and reasonably un-zombie-like, and to be a SANE un-zombie-like parent, you need sleep -- and you're not gonna get sleep if your child isn't getting any sleep.

-Out of desperation, Da-da invented this thing, what he calls, "The Baby Pendula."
+Out of desperation, Da-da invented this thing, which he calls, "The Baby Pendula."
 Works better than anything else he tried, including those $400 auto-swing things.
 Why?
-Because the baby is STARING at you the whole time, wondering what the hell you're up to.
+Because the baby is STARING at you the whole time, wondering what the hell you're doing.
 Then... by the time the baby's figured it out...
-BAM.
-Snooze City.
+BAM: Snooze City.

 Before we begin, Da-da will tell you again: don't be stupid with The Baby Pendula.
 But, if you're going to construct this thing (it's incredibly easy), READ EVERYTHING HERE FIRST.
 THEN READ IT AGAIN.
 Da-da will not be responsible for you being stupid.
 Ok, here we go.

-Get a $10 log carrier, a strong one, from the hardware store.
-Get one that's nylon and sturdy.
+Get a sturdy log carrier from the hardware store.
+Get one that's nylon (or leather) and strong.
 Make sure it doesn't have any defects.
 You'll also need an UBER-soft baby blankie -- but not too plush, as you don't want to asphyxiate your child.

-Lay the Baby Pendula on the floor or a bed or somesuch safe soft low surface, and lay the swaddled baby on it -- LONGWAYS, MAURICE -- and MAKE SURE THE BABY HAS BEEN BURRITOED, swaddled, made nicely immobile; you want the baby unable to escape.
-(Don't laugh maniacally at your parental power and control, because it won't last.)
-You can indeed use the Baby Pendula with an older unswaddled baby, but be careful that they don't escape.
+Lay the Baby Pendula on the floor, or bed, or somesuch safe soft low surface, and lay the swaddled baby on it -- LONGWAYS, MAURICE -- and MAKE SURE THE BABY HAS BEEN BURRITOED, swaddled, made nicely immobile.
+You want the baby unable to escape.
+(Don't laugh maniacally at your parental power and control, because it won't last, and it'll also wake up the baby.)
+You can indeed use the Baby Pendula with an older unswaddled baby, but be careful that they don't escape or wriggle out.
 If they're too big, then this won't work (as you'll see), so don't try.

-Stand with your feet fairly far apart and swing the baby veeery gently, back and forth with both hands in the handles, handles together.
+Stand with your feet fairly far apart and swing the baby veeery gently, back and forth, head-first, with both hands in the handles, handles together.
 You can swing on one side or between your legs, whatever's most comfortable.

-NOTE: don't do this over a hardwood floor like Da-da is doing.
-Do it over carpet or some blankets/towels, etc. Assume that the baby is going to suddenly escape (it could happen).
+NOTE 1: Don't do this over a hardwood floor like Da-da is doing.
+Do it over carpet or some blankets/pillows, etc. Plan for the baby suddenly escaping/falling out.

-Swing like this (see below video), while making that womb-whooshing, "SH-WSH-WSH-WSH-WSH-WSH..." sound as loud as you can.
-This GENTLE rocking motion and noise will simulate the baby rocking GENTLY inside the womb as ma-ma was walking around thinking how wonderful her life was going to be, pre-child.
+Swing like this [see below video], while making that womb-whooshing, "SH-WSH-WSH-WSH-WSH-WSH..." sound.
+This GENTLE rocking motion and noise will simulate the baby rocking GENTLY inside the womb as ma-ma was walking around thinking how wonderful her life was going to be, pre-birth.
 Again, be sure to rock the baby over something soft in the off-chance that your child is like a baby Jackie Chan.
 And again, BE CAREFUL.
-Da-da would have made and marketed this thing himself, but you just know some drunken, speed-freak bonehead is gonna swing his kid into a vending machine at a bus station and sue, SUE LIKE THE WIND.
+Da-da would have made and marketed this thing himself, but you just know some drunken, speed-freak bonehead is gonna swing his kid into a vending machine at a bus station and then sue, SUE LIKE THE WIND.
+No, thanks.

-NOTE4: some babies don't like this thing.
+NOTE 4: Some babies don't like this thing.
+They don't like unicorns, either.
 Da-da has no idea why.
 You'll KNOW if your baby doesn't like it.
-Babies are good atletting you know.
+Babies are good at letting you know.
+No, really.